-- Implacable can activate after Run and Gun, granting a total of 4 moves in a single turn.
+- Implacable can activate after 'Run and Gun', granting a total of 4 moves in a single turn.

 Serving as demolitions experts, the Grenadiers provide heavy ordnance delivery whenever and wherever is needed it.
 Carrying rockets and grenades, the Grenadier is arguably the most versatile and useful all-rounder to have in a squad, and their ability to affect the environment and deal guaranteed explosive damage often means the difference between life and death.

 The first and most important decision when it comes to Grenadiers is which role you want them to have.
-If you're going the offensive role, we advise you take Shredder instead of Blast Padding.
+If you're going the offensive role, we advise you take 'Shredder' instead of 'Blast Padding'.
 Shredder is a proactive skill which allows you to dictate the terms by which you attack, while Blast Padding is a reactive skill, softening the damage when you are forced to take it.
 Given the possibility of panicking as well as the time it takes to recover from wounds, it is preferred that soldiers don't get hit in the first place.
 While Blast Padding can be highly useful for tanking when combined with a high dodge stat, the Shredder is particularly effective for taking down armoured targets quickly.
-Shooting with the Grenadier first to knock out armour before opening fire with other units is a great way to kill armoured enemies, and it can pair with Holo-Targeting as well, knocking out armour and providing an aim bonus for other soldiers to finish the enemy off.
+Shooting with the Grenadier first to knock out armour before opening fire with other units is a great way to kill armoured enemies, and it can pair with 'Holo-Targeting' as well, knocking out armour and providing an aim bonus for other soldiers to finish the enemy off.

-As you decide which role your Grenadier is going to perform, you must also choose his tool of trade.
-If you're going the heavy weapons route instead of explosives, you might need some terrain shaping skills like the Demolition, which is a good alternative to grenades for destroying cover.
-It is more risky than the same level skill Suppression; if the enemy whose cover is destroyed can't be killed in the same turn, they will just move to different cover and fire back.
+As you decide which role your Grenadier is going to perform, you must also choose their tool of trade.
+If you're going the heavy weapons route instead of explosives, you might need some terrain shaping skills like the 'Demolition', which is a good alternative to grenades for destroying cover.
+It is more risky than the same level skill 'Suppression'; if the enemy whose cover is destroyed can't be killed in the same turn, they will just move to different cover and fire back.
 In addition, some cover is indestructible or can only be damaged instead of completely removed, rendering Demolition useless in some situations.
 Also keep in mind the accuracy calculation of this skill adds +10% to hit chance but ignores any scope mod, so hitting might be a problem.

 As the Grenadier naturally has low aim, you need make sure to focus on aim bonuses and mods if you plan to hit anything with your weapon.
-Hail of Bullets can help offset Grenadier's naturally low aim, and it offers a counter to enemies with high innate Defence (such as Gatekeepers) who can often be very difficult to hit.
+'Hail of Bullets' can help offset Grenadier's naturally low aim, and it offers a counter to enemies with high innate defence (such as Gatekeepers) who can often be very difficult to hit.
 It also goes well with Shredder -- as a guaranteed armour hit is usually reserved for grenades only -- and quite useful when dealing with entrenched enemies.
 And since many Grenadier abilities consume two or three shots instead of one, make sure to equip expanded magazines or speed reload mods to counteract the ammo drain.
 Besides that:

 - Suppression is effective for stopping dangerous enemies from attacking the squad, and multiple Grenadiers can effectively lock down an enemy with an aim penalty of -100 since the ability stacks with itself.
 In addition, Suppression is guaranteed to remove Overwatch and can be paired with Holo Targeting for an aim bonus on top of its basic effects.